ChitranshGuha/Empower-Her-MERN/README.md

 * **Job Management Enhancements**: Add functionality for job providers to directly **delete** their job postings.
 * **Rich Application Submissions**: Allow job seekers to **upload resumes and cover letters** during the application process.
 * **Advanced AI Features**:
-    * **AI-Driven Job Generalization**: Utilize AI to optimize job descriptions for providers and present personalized, generalized job options for seekers.
+    * **AI-Driven Job Generalization**:
+        * **For Job Providers**: Utilize AI to analyze and generalize job descriptions, categorizing them into low-skill roles (e.g., "teaching small kids," "maid," "cook," "parlour/salon worker," "shop worker," "laundry person").
+This ensures job listings are clear and targeted to the platform's specific audience.
+        * **For Job Seekers**: Leverage AI to interpret user search queries and connect them with these generalized, low-skill job categories, presenting 10-15 relevant options (e.g., if a user searches for "teacher," the AI would connect this to "teaching small kids" roles).
+This simplifies and accelerates the job discovery process for women with less formal education.
-    * **AI-Powered Job Matching**: Smarter matching of job seekers to relevant roles.
+    * **AI-Powered Job Matching**: Smarter matching of job seekers to relevant roles based on their skills and the generalized job types.
 * **Improved User Experience**:
     * Implement **Pagination / Infinite Scrolling** for job listings and applications for better performance with large datasets.
     * Enhance **Error Handling & Form Validation** with more user-friendly inline feedback and toast notifications.